aliterc/aliterc.github.io/index.md

 Site of a heavy sand extraction in Nagonha carried out by Haiyu

 Nagonha residents are among the most impoverished in the world, living below the poverty line.
 Many were hoping that the arrival of the mining company would improve their lives, but this never happened.
 Nagonha has no school, health facility or clean running water.
 For drinking water, residents rely on dug wells, which are easily contaminated.
-There is no sanitation, which means residents are vulnerable to infectious diseases such as cholera and typhoid.
+There is no sanitation, which means residents are vulnerable to infectious diseases such as [cholera/ˈkɑːlərə/](https://www.oxfordlearnersdictionaries.com/definition/english/cholera?q=cholera) and [typhoid](https://www.oxfordlearnersdictionaries.com/definition/english/typhoid?q=typhoid).

 Omar said what they want is for Haiyu to take responsibility for its actions.
 “They owe us because they have taken our beautiful sand from us and left nothing.
 We don’t know the quantity of the sand that they took over seven years, but we know that they profited from it and we want our dues.
 They have taken all the riches here and left us with nothing.”

-Amnesty said the Mozambican authorities must immediately rectify their failure to protect the most vulnerable and ensure that the residents of Nagonha are awarded reparations, including compensation, for their losses.
+Amnesty said the Mozambican authorities must immediately rectify their failure to protect the most vulnerable and ensure that the residents of Nagonha are awarded reparations/ˌrepəˈreɪʃn/ , including compensation, for their losses.

 The government, it said, must also intervene to ensure that Haiyu’s mining operations do not pose a danger of further catastrophic flooding that could wipe Nagonha off the map.